 Try it at home

-Although it’s fairly shade tolerant, plants growing in full sun typically grow much more compactly than those in shade, usually bloom more profusely, and often exhibit more stem color.
+Although fairly shade tolerant, plants growing in full sun typically grow much more compactly than those in shade, usually bloom more profusely, and exhibit more stem color.
 Depending on the amount of sun it receives, red-twig dogwood can grow from about 6 to 16 feet tall, and nearly as wide, so it may be best to leave it out of very small gardens.
-If you have the space, use it in any moist area where you’d like spectacular aesthetic appeal as well as valuable wildlife habitat: at the back of a border, next to a rain garden, as a somewhat open screen, as part of a large hedgerow, or to stabilize eroding soil on slopes.
-Add some leaf compost if your soil is in poor shape, and plant it in the fall to give it an easy start in life.
+If you have the space, use it in any moist area where you’d like spectacular aesthetic appeal as well as valuable wildlife habitat: At the back of a border, next to a rain garden, as a somewhat open screen, as part of a large hedgerow, or to stabilize eroding soil on slopes.
+Plant it in the fall to give it an easy start in life, adding some leaf compost if your soil is in poor shape.
+Allow future leaves to stay where they fall.

-Damp soil is important, and slow-draining soil is not a problem (though it shouldn’t have its feet immersed in water for prolonged periods).
-Although its tolerance for drought isn’t terribly high, with a little shade and soil that’s rich in organic matter, infrequent summer watering should be all that is needed once it’s established (typically just a couple of years).
-And, I’ve read that allowing for a dry period at the end of summer is actually a good (and natural) thing (as long as the plant looks healthy), since it prepares the plant for winter.
+Damp soil is important, and slow-draining soil is not a problem (although this plant shouldn’t have its feet immersed in water for prolonged periods).
+Though its tolerance for drought isn’t terribly high, with a little shade and soil that’s rich in organic matter, infrequent summer watering during excessively hot periods should be all that is needed once it’s established (typically just a couple of years).
+And, allowing for a dry period at the end of summer is actually a good and natural thing (as long as the plant looks healthy), since a bit of drought prepares the plant for winter.
 Red-twig dogwood is often planted at restoration sites, which are rarely watered afterwards, and most usually do fine.

 Grab a partner